eleanormurray/CHARM_reanalysis/README.md

 To report bugs, or for questions please contact Eleanor Murray at ejmurray@bu.edu, or submit a pull request.

+This code was used for a forthcoming mansucript in Contemporary Clinical Trials.

 Copyright (c) 2014, 2018, The President and Fellows of Harvard College